-- (a) the Crown in right of Her Majesty's Government in the United Kingdom or a share therein; - (b) Commonwealth citizens; - (c) nationals of any EEA State; - (d) British protected persons; - (e) bodies incorporated in some part of the Commonwealth and having their principal place of business in any part of the Commonwealth; - (f) undertakings formed in accordance with the law of an EEA State and having their registered office, central administration or principal place of business within the European Economic Area;
+- (a) the Crown in right of Her Majesty's Government in the United Kingdom; - (b) Commonwealth citizens; - (c) nationals of any EEA State; - (d) British protected persons; - (e) bodies incorporated in some part of the Commonwealth and having their principal place of business in any part of the Commonwealth; - (f) undertakings formed in accordance with the law of an EEA State and having their registered office, central administration or principal place of business within the European Economic Area; or - (g) firms carrying on business in Scotland. - In this sub-paragraph "firm" has the same meaning as in the Partnership Act 1890(5).